AmedeoOnnis/PortfolioProjects/README.md

 </ol>

 <h2>Contact</h2>
-<p>For questions and collaborations, feel free to get in touch with me!</p>
+<p>For questions and collaborations, feel free to get in touch!</p>

 </body>
 </html>